archer884/dice_game/README.md

 **[Cheating version][cheat]**
 This version cheats.
 One player has a greater chance of winning than the other.
 Can you spot why?

+**[Wrong version][wrong]**
+This version improves on the original by using a more efficient random number generator algorithm.
+However, I have made a small mistake in the code.
+Think you can find it?

 ### Licensing
 This repository also contains a file called `LICENSE.md`.
 That's a very important file!
 If you don't see a license with someone else's code, you *can't legally use it.* If you do see a license, you may be able to use it subject to the terms of the license.